CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_wall_toggle/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">This is a [func_wall](../func_wall) which can be toggled between visible and invisible.
 In invisible state, it will also be non-solid.
-Be careful not to unintentionally stuck players when making a func_wall_toggle visible.
+Be careful not to unintentionally trap players when making a func_wall_toggle visible.
 While invisible, it does not affect the game's graphics performance.</div>
 </div>
 </div>
 ###Keyvalues